raaifr/Addarr/README.md

 - Add series/movies to Sonarr/Radarr
 - Multiple instances of Sonarr/Radarr supported
 - Get a list of all the series on Sonarr
+- Notifications to each user from sonarr/radarr when media that user added has been downloaded
-- Change down-/uploadspeed of Transmission (Temporary Speed Limit)
+- Change download/uploadspeed of Transmission/Sabnzbd/qBittorrent (Temporary Speed Limit)
 - Secure bot with a password.
 New chats first need to authenticate
 - Wrong login attempts are saved in `addarr.log`
-- Possibility to enable the Transmission-command only for admins
+- Possibility to enable the Transmission/Sabnzbd/qBittorrent-command only for admins
 - Possibility to change the entrypoints of the commands
 - Translated in English (US), Dutch (Belgium), Spanish (Spain), Italian (Italy), Portuguese (Portugal), Polish (Poland), German (Germany) and French (France)
 - Command to give an overview of all the other commands